BlueOakJS/model-xformer/README.md

 ## baseObject options

 The baseObject configuration describes the object that is used as the basis for the mapping.
-By default the mapper will base the mapping on an empty object.
+By default the mapper will base the mapping on an empty object, {}.

 When the map or mapReverse configuration values are the string -- `source`, the mapper will deep clone the source data object and begin mapping using that as the basis.